 USNS Gen. Hoyt S. Vandenberg

 The USNS Vandenberg is a retired missile tracking ship.
-At 160 metres/524 feet long, it is the one of the largest purpose-sunk wrecks in the world.
-The Vandenberg rests in 21-30 metres/70-100 feet of water and is approximately ten storeys tall.
+At 160 meters/524 feet long, it is the one of the largest purpose-sunk wrecks in the world.
+The Vandenberg rests in 21-30 meters/70-100 feet of water and is approximately ten storeys tall.

 Divers can get up close to the radar dishes and take photos with the telescope mounted at the top of the wheelhouse.
 Those with wreck penetration training can explore the Vandenberg’s numerous cargo holds and passageways.